MP Estate Planning UK

 A thoughtful scene depicting a professional meeting in a modern office environment, focusing on inheritance tax scrutiny.
 In the foreground, two business professionals, a middle-aged man in a tailored suit and a woman in a smart dress, are seated at a polished conference table covered with documents and a laptop.
 They are engaged in a serious discussion, reviewing financial charts and tax forms.
 The middle layer features a wall-mounted screen displaying a graph with fluctuating tax rates, symbolizing scrutiny.
 In the background, large windows let in natural light, illuminating the city skyline.
 The atmosphere conveys tension and seriousness, highlighted by soft, diffuse lighting to evoke a sense of professionalism and urgency.
 The perspective is slightly tilted to emphasize the low angle of the table, putting emphasis on the individuals.

-hmrc trust and estates case studies: lessons from real clients and real disputes
+HMRC trust and estates case studies: lessons from real clients and real disputes

 Our format turns complex family events into four clear steps: facts, risks, outcome and the practical fix.